Skip to main content

 written by: Alina Feinholdt

 Most people seek lasting happiness but only a few are aware of the fact that false expectations and a tedious lifestyle can speed up the disappearance of happiness.
-In this... more
+In this blog post, I explain how exciting activities and motivation may curb the dwindling of happiness. more

 • 10.03.2014 | Political Psychology